top of page

 Building networks with TouchDesigner enables the use of varied sensorial data and physical sensors/scanners.

-We are currently conceptualizing the physical installation to present within a 360º space with the terrariums suspended from the ceiling yet wearable by the audience.
+We are currently conceptualizing the physical installation to present within a 360º space with the terrariums suspended from the ceiling yet wearable by myself and LPuska along with audience participants.
+Because we are first creating maquettes for proof of concept, we intend to build a few smaller versions of the Terraria that can be held in the hand.

-Tosca and Laura perform in both the physical space and the VR space.
+Working with the VR Dance Academy Tosca and Laura perform in both the physical space and the VR space.
 Their movements in VR become a gestural ritual in the physical space.
+Please visit here to read the foundational inspiration and story that fuels the VR environment/experience.

-The climax of the performance is through the audience connecting and making the Boreal visible.
+The climax of the performance is through the audience connecting and making the Boreal visible through sound.

 Awarded residencies 2026- 2027 toward the alterLife project